-Sometimes you just need someone to listen, but not actually dish out advice
+1 Someone to listen, but not actually dish out advice

 How many times have we just wanted to talk to someone, and then as soon as they start giving advice on what we should or shouldn’t do, we almost wish we hadn’t asked them in the first place?
 I think we have all been here at some point, and it’s completely natural!
-Sometimes, we are not looking for a anxiety tips or a pity party, but just a shoulder to lean on.
-Obviously our friends feel they are doing us a favour by trying to give feedback on a situation, but sometimes, all that you want is to sit on the couch with your dog and a glass of wine and pour your heart out, knowing that the only response you’ll be getting is heavy panting and smiling eyes.
+Sometimes, we are not looking for anxiety tips or a pity party, but just a shoulder to lean on.
+Obviously our friends feel they are doing us a favor by trying to give feedback on a situation, but sometimes, all that you want is to sit on the couch with your dog and a glass of wine and pour your heart out, knowing that the only response you’ll be getting is heavy panting and smiling eyes.

 A selection of our products

-What’s better for taking your mind of your nasty boss, or the piles of work sitting on your desk at work just waiting for you to clock in tomorrow, than coming home to a wagging tail that just wants to play or have some cuddles.
-Playing with our pets lets us be distracted, even if only for a short period of time, allowing your mind to wander off all those stressful things on your to do list in exchange for a game of fetch.
+What’s better for taking your mind off your nasty boss, or the piles of work sitting on your desk at work just waiting for you to clock in tomorrow, than coming home to a wagging tail that just wants to play or have some cuddles.
+Playing with our pets lets us be distracted, even if only for a short period of time, allowing your mind to wander off all those stressful things on your to-do list in exchange for a game of fetch.

-For those living with anxiety, even being home alone can be a stress causing experience, especially those in areas that may be more isolated or perhaps somewhere with a high crime rate.
+For those living with anxiety, even being home alone can be a stress-causing experience, especially those in areas that may be more isolated or perhaps somewhere with a high crime rate.
 Just knowing you have another soul in your home to look after you and have your back can be a big deal.

-Increasing exercise and social interaction
+4 Increases your exercise and social interaction

 In a survey carried out by the Human Animal Bond Research Institute, 54% of pet owners reported physical health improvements from pet ownership.
 Understandably, especially if you have an animal that requires exercise like a dog or a horse, physical activity is usually part of the deal when it comes to getting a companion animal.